koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > I've drawn a calendar on the whiteboard where we will eventually post approved changes according to their scheduled implementation.

-People start filling in the index cards, which reveals yet another problem, the problem that IT people do not even agree on what a change is.

 One of the leads holds up a card he has filled in and starts reading it:

 > Execute the vendor-recommended database maintenance script on